 SIGNIFICANT AREAS IN THE POSTCODE

-One of Bury’s several suburbs, Brandlesholme lies approximately 3 miles North of Bury Town Centre and 12 miles north of Manchester City Centre.
-Its’ most notable public facility is Burrs Country Park, home to a lovely little cafe and an excellent array of sculptures by some prominent artists such as David Kemp.
-There are also a number of playgrounds for the entertainment of children – and grown up kids too!
-Another highly popular attraction for families is the Wild Bird Sanctuary.
+One of Bury’s several suburbs, Brandlesholme lies approximately 3 miles north of Bury and 12 miles north of Manchester.
+Its most notable public facility is Burrs Country Park, home to an excellent array of sculptures by some prominent artists such as David Kemp.
+There are also a number of playgrounds for the entertainment of children, with another highly popular attraction being the Wild Bird Sanctuary.

 There are residential estates now either side of Brandlesholme Road, contrasting the period semi-detached that line the main road with large and numerous detached and semi-detached homes, in a variety of ages from post-war to 1990’s estates, often with winding streets and ample plots.

-One of the best-regarded areas in Bury, and among the most desirable, is the village of Greenmount, which is recognised by locals as part of Tottington.
-Manchester City Centre is 13 miles to the south, and Bury Town Centre is only 4 miles, also to the south.
-Greenmount was first established as an area of the village of Tottington in the 17th century, however, the growth of Bury in general, and specifically Tottington and the popularity of Greenmount meant that eventually Greenmount was considered a village in its own right.
+One of the best-regarded areas in Bury and among the most desirable, is the village of Greenmount which is recognised by locals as part of Tottington.
+Manchester City Centre is 13 miles to the south, and Bury is only 4 miles, also to the south.
+Greenmount was first established as an area of the village of Tottington in the 17th century, however the growth of Bury in general, specifically Tottington and the popularity of Greenmount meant that eventually Greenmount was considered a village in its own right.